ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/05-analysis.md

 ### Time complexity

 What is the time complexity of adding to and removing from a stack or a queue?
-The analysis is trivial, both if we use a linked list (as in @sec:linked-lists) or an internal array of fixed size (as in @sec:array-based-stacks-and-queues):
+The analysis is trivial, both if we use a linked list (as in @sec:sequences:linked-lists) or an internal array of fixed size (as in @sec:sequences:array-sequences):
 *push*, *pop*, *enqueue* and *dequeue* only consist of constant time operations, and there is no looping or recursion involved.
 Therefore all of them must have constant complexity, $O(1)$.

 When we use a *dynamic* internal array the argumentation becomes a little more complicated.
-But as we showed in @sec:dynamic-arrays, if we use the *array-doubling* technique then the stack and queue operations have *amortised* constant complexity.
+But as we showed in @sec:sequences:dynamic-arrays, if we use the *array-doubling* technique then the stack and queue operations have *amortised* constant complexity.

 Array-based lists are usually slightly faster than linked lists because they can make use of